zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/02-creating-pages/01-understanding-pages.md

 * [A/B Testing](../07-optimizing-sites/02-ab-testing/README.md)
 * Approachable Content and Site Building Experience

 To learn more about Content Pages see the [Content Page Overview](./03-content-page-overview.md).
-To jump right into building one see [Building Content Pages](./04-building-content-pages.md).
+To jump right into building one, see [Building Content Pages](./04-building-content-pages.md).

 ### Widget Pages